teambit/bit/README.md

 ## Features

-* **Use components across repositories.** Use your code components (functions/classes etc.) in multiple repositories without creating duplications or having to publish packages.
+* **Use components across repositories.** Use your code components in multiple repositories without creating duplications or having the overhead of creating and maintaining packages.

 * **Zero initial configuration.** Creating a new Bit component requires next to no configuration at all, and can be done directly from within the project you're working on.
 Transpiling, testing, docs are done simply with other Bit components.